 Chargeback fraud occurs when the owner of the card commits the crime.
 The consumer purchases an item from your store and then claims the credit as stolen, requesting a chargeback after the items or services have been delivered.
 Originally created to protect the credit card holder from unfair business practices, cyber thieves can exploit this process to their own advantage.

-Chargeback happens when a customer circumvents going directly to the seller for a refund and immediately contacts their credit card company to request a their money back.
+Chargeback happens when a customer circumvents going directly to the seller for a refund and immediately contacts their credit card company to request their money back.
 A legitimate card owner will dispute the charge with their bank.
 The bank takes over the process and forces a refund, citing that the seller is in the wrong.

 Issuing a bank refund is not the same as requesting a return, but some customers do not know there is a difference.
 No matter the intention, the result is the same for seller.